TroyHernandez/IL_EJ_map/README.md

-# "Illinois Environmental Justice Communities Map"
+# Illinois Environmental Justice Communities Map

 [This code](https://github.com/TroyHernandez/IL_EJ_map) generates [a map](https://troyhernandez.shinyapps.io/IL_EJ_map/) (patience! it takes a minute load) that visualizes the Illinois Power Agency's (IPA) Environmental Justice (EJ) Communities.
 The IPA has a fund for renewable energy according to the [Future Jobs Energy Act](https://www.illinois.gov/sites/ipa/Pages/Renewable_Resources.aspx) which has a pot of money for job training for folks in EJ communities to install solar panels and what not.